CongoMusahAdama/Payment-be/README.md

   - **config/**: Contains configuration files for database connections and other settings.
   - **uploads/**: Directory for storing uploaded files.

-Contributions are welcome!
-Please submit issues or pull requests for any enhancements or bug fixes.

 ## License